Agricultural Development Act

 Article 20

-Arable land lease agreements which were/are signed after the implementation of this revised Act of January 4, 2000 shall be governed by this Act; and the 37.5% Arable Land Rental Reduction Act shall not be applicable.
-Matters not provided in this Act shall be governed by the Land Law, the Civil Law, or other applicable laws.
+Agricultural land lease agreements which were/are signed after the implementation of this revised Act of January 4, 2000 shall be governed by this Act; and the 37.5% Arable Land Rental Reduction Act shall not be applicable.
+Matters not provided in this Act shall be governed by the Land Act, the Civil Code, or other applicable laws.

 The written commission agreements which were concluded before the implementation of this revised Act of January 4, 2000 shall not be subject to the regulations of the 37.5% Arable Land Rental Reduction Act.
 The rights and obligations shall be subject to the commission agreement throughout the duration of the contract; matters not regulated in the agreement shall be governed by this Act.